nasa-gibs/worldview/doc/developing.md

 non-concatenated form, add exceptions in the ``remove:source`` task in ``Gruntfile.js``

+## Syncing with remote branch
+Update packages that may have been adjusted since your last pull

+     grunt update-packages

 ## Naming and Versioning

 The ``options.json`` file contains the name, version, and release number